nih-cfde/usecases/objectives/multi-dcc-comparison.md

 parent: Objectives
 has_children: false
 ---

-Monitoring data releases and the compare usage of data from multiple DCCs
+Compare data types and attributes from multiple DCCs to one another